silnrsi/font-shimenkan/documentation/ShimenkanBehavior.md

 Note that this is identical to the preferences for  _V@F no asp_ below.

+The vertical position of two vowels (u16F5B, u16F5C) is slightly different for [ywqa]—they are raised so that the bottoms align with the bottom of u16F5D.

 #### Elbow vowels (u16F8F) [sfm]

 Vowels located at _elbow_ are always positioned _after_ the consonant and possible aspiration.